-The French Alps are the perfect place to try some adventurous extreme sports.
+The Alps are the perfect place to try some adventurous extreme sports.
 From paragliding to heliskiing or even ice diving, you can be sure to find plenty to tick off your bucket list – whatever the season!

 Feeling adventurous as you head off to your next mountain holiday?
 Check out below our top 10 extreme sports to consider trying during your next getaway…

 NB: this list includes both summer and winter activities, which may not be available during other seasons.
 Please check availability with your provider before booking.

 Paragliding is an absolute must-try activity in the mountains.
 Attached to a wing, paragliders catch natural thermal winds which propel them into the air, allowing them to free-fly above the mountains.

 This truly unique sensation is what makes this experience so popular amongst visitors to the Alps.

 Most resorts in the French Alps offer paragliding experiences.
 Operators provide a selection of different packages depending on your level.

 If you’re not an experienced glider, for example, you will need to book a tandem flight.
 This type of paragliding is very popular amongst tourists, as you don’t need any prior experience to try it.